mesosphere/dcos-docs-site/pages/1.12/metrics/architecture/index.md

 enterprise: false
 ---

-DC/OS 1.12's metrics pipeline is based on [Telegraf](https://github.com/dcos/telegraf).
+Metrics in DC/OS, version 1.12 and newer, are based on [Telegraf](https://github.com/dcos/telegraf).
+Telegraf provides an agent-based service that runs on each master and agent node in a DC/OS cluster.
+By default, Telegraf gathers metrics from all of the processes running on the same node, processes them, then sends the collected information to a central metrics database.

-Telegraf runs on each node in a DC/OS cluster, both masters and agents.
-By default, it gathers metrics from processes running on the same node, processes them, and sends them on to a central metrics database.
+Telegraf has a plugin-driven architecture.
+The plugin architecture enables Telegraf to collect information from any supported input plugin and write results to any supported output plugin.
+The plugins are compiled into the Telegraf binary for execution, and you can selectively enable and customize plugins using configuration file options.

-Telegraf has a plugin-driven architecture, and many plugins are available.
-Telegraf plugins are included at compile-time, and enabled via configuration files.
-By default, DC/OS' Telegraf enables the following plugins:
+By default, DC/OS enables the following Telegraf plugins:

- 1. `system` input plugin collects information about the node, eg CPU, memory, and disk usage.
+ 1. `system` input plugin collects information about the node, for example, CPU, memory, and disk usage.
- 1. `statsd` input plugin collects statsd metrics from DC/OS components.
+ 1. `statsd` input plugin collects `statsd` metrics from DC/OS components.
- 1. `prometheus` input plugin collects metrics from DC/OS components and mesos tasks.
+ 1. `prometheus` input plugin collects metrics from DC/OS components and `mesos` tasks.
- 1. `mesos` input plugin collects metrics about the mesos process.
+ 1. `mesos` input plugin collects metrics about the `mesos` process itself.
- 1. `dcos_statsd` input plugin starts a new statsd server for each mesos task.
+ 1. `dcos_statsd` input plugin starts a new `statsd` server for each `mesos` task.
- 1. `dcos_containers` collects resource information about containers from mesos.
+ 1. `dcos_containers` collects resource information about containers from the `mesos` process.
- 1. `override` plugin is used to add node-level metadata, eg cluster name.
+ 1. `override` plugin is used to add **node-level** metadata, for example, the cluster name.
- 1. `dcos_metadata` plugin is used to add task-level metadata, eg executor name and task name.
+ 1. `dcos_metadata` plugin is used to add **task-level** metadata, for example, the executor name and task name.
- 1. `dcos_api` output plugin serves the dcos-metrics JSON API, used by the CLI.
+ 1. `dcos_api` output plugin serves the `dcos-metrics` JSON API, which is used by the CLI.
  1. `prometheus_client` output plugin serves metrics in Prometheus format.

-Telegraf loads a configuration file and the contents of a configuration directory when it starts.
-Plugins may be enabled by creating the appropriate configuration and dropping it into `/opt/mesosphere/etc/telegraf/telegraf.d`, before restarting Telegraf.
+When Telegraf starts on a node, it loads a configuration file and the contents of a configuration directory.
+You can specify the plugins you want to enable by creating a configuration file with the appropriate settings and copying the file into the `/opt/mesosphere/etc/telegraf/telegraf.d` directory before restarting Telegraf.

-The Telegraf pipeline is intended to abstract the complexity of collecting metrics from every process running in the cluster.
-It does this by providing a single source for metrics of all kinds on each node.
-It also resolves the identity of metrics arriving from tasks running on Mesos.
-These metrics are often identified by nothing more than their originating container ID, a long random hash.
-The Telegraf pipeline adds metadata such as the originating task name , in order to make them human-readable.
+Telegraf abstracts the complexity of collecting metrics from every process running in the cluster by providing a single source for metrics on each node.
+Telegraf also adds identifying metadata--such as the originating task name--to the metrics it collects to make the metric more human-readable.
+Without this metadata, metrics for tasks running on Mesos would be difficult to identify by their originating container ID, which is a long random hash.

 The [DC/OS fork of Telegraf](https://github.com/dcos/telegraf) includes technical documentation and sample configurations for each plugin.